 A large number of witnesses described seeing and hearing the two vehicles racing each other at very high speeds.

-While the two drivers were racing, Mr Smith was in a Falcon ute parked outside his home in Coleman Street, on the same side as Byrne and Cahill were travelling.
+While the two drivers were racing, Mr Smith was in a Falcon ute parked in Coleman Street, on the same side as Byrne and Cahill were travelling.